Canon 1100D vs Fujifilm X-M1

 It is notable that the X-M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not provide wifi capability.

-Both the 1100D and the X-M1 have been discontinued, but can regularly be found used on eBay.
+Both the 1100D and the X-M1 have been discontinued, but can regularly be found used on ebay.
 The 1100D was replaced by the Canon 1200D, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Fujifilm X-M1 Manual.
+Further information on the features and operation of the 1100D and X-M1 can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Fujifilm X-M1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1100D and the Fujifilm X-M1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.